 If you aspire to managing, you are getting in to the people management business.
 As everyone is unique and irreplaceable how do you manage performance in such a diverse environment?
 You have to care for morale and want the people you lead to grow from who they are today, to who they ought to become tomorrow.
 Your responsibility is enormous and your obligation emphatic.
 Goethe said “if we take man as he is we make him worse, if we take him as he ought to be, we help him become it”.
 Today’s managers need more than basic managerial practices and tools to become leaders who want to be followed.
 Managers must understand how to help their direct reports cultivate meaning in their work by identifying values, before helping them attain those personal values through the tasks that they do.
 Personal value attainment is key beacon for meaning.
 Of course, aligning these values in business context of the role they play and how their contribution can impact the team and organization’s bottom line, is important.
 Leading for diversity of thought and action is key.

-To help new managers achieve business results, we offer the Foundations of Business Leadership as a comprehensive learning solution that enables managers to understand and apply leadership best practices for maximizing team and organizational performance.
+To help new managers achieve business results, we offer the Foundations of Human Leadership as a comprehensive learning solution that enables managers to understand and apply leadership best practices for maximizing team and organizational performance.

 Leaders, managers must learn to make effective business decisions while balancing the diverse needs and responsibilities of their dependents, projects, teams and departments.
 They must learn to care and understand that people are human beings with feelings and primary motivation toward finding purpose with meaning in their work.
 Personal values play a significant part in identification and attainment.